Claudrena N. Harold

-Claudrena N. Harold is an associate professor of African American and African Studies and History .
+Claudrena N. Harold is a professor of African American and African Studies and History .
 In 2007, she published her first book, The Rise and Fall of the Garvey Movement in the Urban South, 1918-1942.
 In 2013, the University of Virginia Press published The Punitive Turn: New Approaches to Race and Incarceration, a volume Harold coedited with Deborah E. McDowell and Juan Battle.
 Her latest book is New Negro Politics in the Jim Crow South, which was published by the University of Georgia Press.
-As a part of her ongoing work on the history of black student activism at UVA, she wrote, produced, and co-directed with Kevin Everson two short films, Sugarcoated Arsenic and We Demand.
-Sugarcoated Arsenic screened at the International Film Festival Rotterdam, the Oberhausen International Short Film Festival, the Edinburgh International Film Festival, Vienna International Film Festival, New York Film Festival, Festival du Nouveau Cinema, and Porto Post Doc Film and Media Festival.
-We Demand screened at the Berlin International Film Festival in February 2016.
+As a part of her ongoing work on the history of black student activism at UVA, she wrote, produced, and co-directed with Kevin Everson six short films: Sugarcoated Arsenic, Fastest Man in the State, 70 kg, U. Of Virginia, 1976, How Can We Ever Be Late, and We Demand.
+These films have screened at the National Gallery of Art, the Whitney Museum, Berlin International Film Festival, the International Film Festival Rotterdam, the Oberhausen International Short Film Festival, the Edinburgh International Film Festival, Vienna International Film Festival, New York Film Festival, Festival du Nouveau Cinema, the Media City Film Festival, and Porto Post Doc Film and Media Festival.

 New Negro Politics in the Jim Crow South (University of Georgia Press, October 2016)

 Co-editor with Deborah E. McDowell and Juan Battle, The Punitive Turn: New Approaches to Race and Incarceration (University of Virginia Press, 2013).